tlorans/ClimateRisks/docs/source/climate_investing/self_decarbonization.md

 In our sense, a time-proofed portfolio alignment strategy should mostly relies on self-decarbonization rather than decarbonization coming from successive rebalancements (ie. we must ensure that resulting portfolio has endogenized the decarbonization pathway and is on track with the NZE scenario).

-In this part, we cover the concept of decarbonization backtesting and the self-decarbonization ratio, introduced by Barahhou et al. (2022).
+In this part, we cover the concept of net zero backtesting and the self-decarbonization ratio, introduced by Barahhou et al. (2022).

 ## Sequential vs. Self-Decarbonization